-In accordance with its 2014-2016 Business Plan, the Bank will continue with, and has already concluded, certain strategic initiatives such as strengthening the organisational structure, both from the viewpoint of controls and in terms of the sales structure.
-Strategic commercial agreements and framework agreements have already been concluded during the year, that allowed it to invest in other companies, allowing the Bank to initiate a diversification process on its products offered.
+In accordance with its 2014-2016 Business Plan, the Group will continue with, and has already concluded, certain strategic initiatives such as strengthening the organisational structure, both from the viewpoint of controls and in terms of the sales structure.
+Strategic commercial agreements and framework agreements have already been concluded during the year, that allowed it to invest in other companies, allowing the Group to initiate a diversification process on its products offered.

-The objective is still to broaden the Customer base and exploit opportunities presented by Banca Sistema's excellent strategic position on the Italian market.
+The objective is still to broaden the Customer base and exploit opportunities presented by the Banca Sistema Group's excellent strategic position on the Italian market.

-The 2014 results exceeded budget forecasts, and therefore forecasts for the next year are confirmed, subject to any unexpected events that could have an effect on the general performance of the Bank.
+The 2014 results exceeded budget forecasts, and therefore forecasts for the next year are confirmed, subject to any unexpected events that could have an effect on the general performance of the Group.